 In late 2019, WiFiRanger released their new Converge and Tetherpoint line-up - the WiFiRanger Spruce is the upgraded equivalent to the GoAC form factor and is only $119, and much more powerful.
 They also have other interior router options.

-The GoAC will continue to be available until the end of 2019, and supported long into the future for current customers for firmware updates and warranty repairs.
+The GoAC is currently only available if purchased with the EliteAC pack.
+It will continue to be available until they run out of stock, and supported long into the future for current customers for firmware updates and warranty repairs.

 Table of Contents